Skip to main content

 Based on the Cost Meter Cards, the On-Premises Storage and Compute Dashboards will show the cost of consumed resources.
 See Editing Cost Meter Cards to edit and update the existing Cost Meter Cards.

-If the Meter Card is not active for a few days, the cost is not calculated for those inactive days; however, you can view the sum of previous days on the UI.
-UI display the price for the month.
+• If the Meter Card is not active for a few days, the cost is not calculated for those inactive days.
+However, you can view the sum of previous days on the On-Premises Storage Array Cost And Capacity Summary page.
+It displays the price for the month.